meivaldi/billing-engine-amartha/README.md

 - **GET /loan/outstanding/:userId**: Get total outstanding of certain user.
 - **GET /loan/deliquent-users**: Get all the users who has delinquent more than twice.

+You can also using postman collection that already provided in this repo.
+- **Billing-Engine.postman_collection.json**
+- **billing-engine-local.postman_environment.json**